Home / SMSFs / SMSF admin and compliance / Choosing an SMSF service provider

 • The extent to which you want (or need) to outsource tasks associated with setting up and managing your SMSF.

-It’s important to understand that even if you outsource some tasks, as a member of an SMSF you’ll also be a trustee of the fund and ultimately responsible for its compliance with superannuation and taxation legislation.
+Even if you outsource some tasks, as a member of an SMSF, you’ll also be a trustee of the fund and ultimately responsible for its compliance with superannuation and taxation legislation.

-Compliance includes reporting and tax obligations to the Australian Taxation Office (ATO).
+Compliance includes reporting and tax obligations to the sector’s regulator, the Australian Taxation Office (ATO).
 There can be substantial fines or other penalties for non-compliant SMSF funds, even if the lapse was unintentional.

 The ATO has been stepping up its SMSF compliance activity, so it pays to understand your obligations and seek professional help where appropriate.